JamesBarwell/rpi-gpio.js/README.md

 Tears down any previously set up channels.
 Should be run when your program stops, or needs to reset the state of the pins.

 #### reset()
-Tears down the module state - used for testing.
+Tears down the module state - used for internal testing.

 ### Events
 See Node [EventEmitter](http://nodejs.org/api/events.html) for documentation on listening to events.